Why I am Running for State Representative

 Democratic Candidate for the 21st District, Ohio House of Representatives

-Troy Doucet (doo-Set) is a lawyer and owner of Doucet & Associates, Co., L.P.A., located in Dublin.
-Troy's firm has a dozen lawyers focused on helping people.
+Troy Doucet (doo-Set) is a lawyer and owner of Doucet & Associates, Co., L.P.A., located in Dublin, running for the legislature for the first time.
+Troy's firm has a team of lawyers focused on helping people.
 They represent people against big banks, mortgage companies, and debt collectors.
 The vast majority of the firm’s cases are before state and federal judges.
 Many of the cases involve complex issues and law.

 Troy is recognized nationally for his work helping people facing foreclosure.
 He wrote the book “23 Legal Defenses to Foreclosure,” and audited loans for attorneys while in law school.
 He also published an integrated copy of Regulation Z a year later.
 His third book, “The Art of War for Lawyers” analogizes the famous ancient manual “The Art of War” to lawyers and litigation.

 Troy is licensed before all Ohio courts.
 He is also licensed in Ohio’s federal courts, plus the Sixth Circuit, and the Supreme Court of the United States of America.